Keto Candied Pecans Recipe

 You see, back when I was in college, my floormates and I were strolling around Downtown Crossing in Boston at holiday time.
 We were there to get some Christmas shopping done, and that night there was a street cart selling candied nuts.
 Scents of caramelized sugar and cinnamon were wafting through the air, and to this day, those smells still remind me of the holidays.

 Making these keto candied pecans at home, you’ll end up with that same lovely aroma floating through the air.
 It just brings me straight up holiday joy.
-Christmas music optional but recommended while making them, of course. 😉
+Christmas music is optional but recommended while making them, of course. 😉

 Plus, outside of enjoying them in your own house – these nuts make a great holiday gift for any of your keto followin’ friends or family.
 You can whip up a batch and put them in a mason jar.
 Tie it all up with a cute ribbon and boom – gift complete.